robfacella/ogXboxModding/removingCaps/README.md

 could desolder.... or just wiggle and snap the cap off.
 Clock cap removed now wiggle removed from the pre-modded xbox.
 Special Halo Edition with clock cap removed.
+Both retested and working.

+Future Softmod Xbox has its clock capacitor out, tested and working but not resealed because I want to add a larger Hard Drive if possible.